camroga/crud-sample-client/README.md

 Run
 -----

-Launch the server by using the CLI command `ng serve`, with the `--open` option
+Launch the server by using the CLI command `ng serve`, with the `--open` option.
 If you have Mac you can install the project using the following command:

 ```
   make client